ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 For each URL, its Attributes, associated Groups, Tags, Security Labels , Victims , Victim Assets , and available Owners can be retrieved.

-###Custom Indicators
+####Custom Indicator Types

-It is possible to create custom Indicators in ThreatConnect.
-To support this, the API branch `/v2/types/indicatorTypes` will return all of the Indicator types available in that instance of ThreatConnect (including both system-wide and custom indicators).
-This API branch also includes the name of the API branch and API entity for each Indicator type.
-For more information about a specific Indicator type, add the Indicator type to the end of the query above such as: `/v2/types/indicatorTypes/<indicator_type>`.
+It is possible to create custom Indicator types in ThreatConnect.
+To find the available custom Indicator types and their respective endpoints, refer to the Indicator Type branch.

 ###Observations